axean/tergite-frontend/README.md

 ## TODO

--   [ ] Tests for project deletion
--   [ ] Implementation and tests for project creation
--   [ ] Implementation and tests for project update
 -   [ ] Implementation and tests for app token generation
 -   [ ] Implementation and tests for app token view
 -   [ ] Implementation and tests for app token deletion